Big data is already a big deal for e-commerce—but this is only the beginning. Here are the opportunities and challenges you need to plan for.

 The ultimate end-point of this individualization will be the fully personalized store, where every detail is tailored to fulfil the requirements of the individual.

-There’s already big value to be gained from big data—and the opportunities are only going to get bigger and better.
+There’s already big value to be gained from big data and e-commerce localization—and the opportunities are only going to get bigger and better.

 The seven trends identified in this article make it clear that for an e-commerce company to stay competitive, it needs to be data driven.